robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 ### Alt Text
 - ≤125 characters.
 - Capture symbolic essence of the scene.
-- Example: *“Rice bowl on bamboo table, memory of shared meal, emotionally designed comfort food.”*
+- Example: *"Rice bowl on bamboo table, memory of shared meal, emotionally designed comfort food."*

 ### Midjourney Prompt
 Create a detailed prompt for an illustration in **Samantha Dion Baker’s sketch style**:
 - Food, memory, and cultural atmosphere.
-- Sensory detail as symbol (steam rising, half-eaten dish, handwritten recipe card).
+- Sensory detail as symbol (half-eaten dish, handwritten recipe card).
 - Light, nostalgic palette.
 - Everyday objects made quietly profound.
 - Start with:  `Create an illustration in the style of Samantha Dion Baker.`